namolnad/Finch/README.md

 - Git branch (or tag) prefix
 - Git repo base url

-To function properly, DiffFormatter requires at least a users list.
+To function properly, DiffFormatter requires at least a contributors list.

 ## File Type & Search Behavior
 DiffFormatter will start with a default configuration and will search several paths for configuration overrides.
 It expects a hidden `.diff_formatter` file with no extension, placed in either the home, current or a custom directory.
 For instance, if you provide a custom path through an env variable, DiffFormatter will attempt to find a valid configuration file at: `$DIFF_FORMATTER_CONFIG/.diff_formatter`.